QasimK/programmers-compendium/software-development/how-to-mock.md

 # Testing

-Tests can be divided technically:
+Tests can be divided by size:

-* unit-tests - tiny, no IO, no other components involved
+* unit-tests - tiny, no IO, no other components involved \(small\)
-* integration tests - test combined units
+* integration tests - test combined units \(medium-large\)

-They can be divided by purpose:
+They can be divided by methodology:

 * functional tests - functional programming, test output based on input
 * acceptance tests - the final end result tested at the highest, outer-most level \(e.g. using your web app with a web browser\)